salbrec/SIMPA/README.md

 bash Anaconda3-2019.10-Linux-x86_64.sh

 ```
-Accept everything with "yes".
-After installation it might be necessary to initialize conda with
+Accept licence and installation requirements with "yes", you might change the directory for anaconda.
+After installation it might be necessary to initialize conda with:
 ```
 source ~/.bashrc
 ```